-Figure 20 shows a simplified block diagram of the AD9709.
-The AD9709 consists of two DACs, each one with its own independent digital control logic and full-scale output current control.
+Figure 20 shows a simplified block diagram of the AD9765.
+The AD9765 consists of two DACs, each one with its own independent digital control logic and full-scale output current control.
 Each DAC contains a PMOS current source array capable of providing up to 20 mA of full-scale current (I{OUTFS}).
 The array is divided into 31 equal currents that make up the five most significant bits (MSBs).
-The three lower bits consist of seven equal current sources whose value is 1/8th of an MSB current source.
-Implementing the lower bits with current sources, instead of an R-2R ladder, enhances the dynamic performance for multitone or low-amplitude signals and helps maintain the DACs high-output impedance (i.e., >100 k Ω).
+The next four bits, or middle bits, consist of 15 equal current sources whose value is 1/16th of an MSB current source.
+The remaining LSB is a binary weighted fraction of the middle bit current sources, instead of an R-2R ladder, enhances the dynamic performance for multitone or low amplitude signals and helps maintain the DAC's high output impedance (i.e., >100 k Ω).